Top 4 Reasons Fall and Winter are the Best Times to Declutter

-You’ll likely be hibernating with Netflix and or want to be curled up by the fire for most of the winter months, but why not take advantage of being stuck inside and use that time to declutter and organize your home?
-The extra space and order it will bring to your space will help you enjoy being indoors and even get you a head start on preparing for the holidays.
+You’ll likely be hibernating with Netflix or curled up by the fire for most of the winter months, but why not take advantage of being stuck inside and use that time to declutter and organize your home?
+The extra space and order it will bring to your home will make being indoors more enjoyable and even get you a head start on preparing for the holidays.

 The shorter days and colder temperatures of winter, can bring on wintertime blues.
 But, having a tidy home can actually cheer us up and make us feel happier and more comfortable.

 Seeing clutter in your home has a negative effect on your brain and emotional well being.
 It makes us feel tired just looking at it.
 Being surrounded by too much stuff can even make us feel guilty and stressed out.
 Decluttering will not only clear your living space, it will also help clear your mind, help you feel more at ease, and help fight off that winter fatigue.

 It seems like a big task, but if you start small and work your way up to major decluttering projects it will feel easier!
 Here are some areas of your home that could use some organization before the weather drops:

 - Your closet.
 Get rid of anything you are not wearing and pack away seasonal items that you won’t need for the next few months.

 - Your basement.
 Reclaim this space that has likely been filling up with old toys, equipment, and furniture.